George Barthalmus Undergraduate Research Awards

 • Be on official letterhead

-• Be addressed to the George Barthalmus Grant Committe
+• Be addressed to the George Barthalmus Grant Committee

 • Describe the student’s research potential and ability to complete the research project discussed in Part 1 of the application